 After Luke left the Roehampton to take command of the Odyssey, Max was pretty upset.
 Tragedy would hit the poor boy again when the ship was on patrol in the Beta Quadrant and attacked by mercenaries.
-Fortunately the Odyssey arrived in time to fight off the attackers and save the ship from destruction.
+Fortunately, the Odyssey arrived in time to fight off the attackers and save the ship from destruction.
 Sadly though Captain Harrison was killed by a boarding party.
 Immediately, Captain Luke Duncan took the young boy with him under his wing.

 Over the next decade, Max became part of Captain Duncan’s family.
 He was the page boy at his wedding to Nicola and both of them eventually adopted him.
-The family were displaced into a temporal subspace node for a short amount of time, however they lived out almost seven years within the node.
+The family were displaced into a temporal subspace node for a short amount of time, however, they lived out almost seven years within the node.
 Once they were rescued, Luke and Nicole moved to Deep Space 19.
-On the station, Max found his new life and was able to start to deal with the trauma from his childhood.
+At the station, Max found his new life and was able to start to deal with the trauma from his childhood.
 He worked hard at school, made some good friends and would regularly play basketball.
 Luke would always make time to see his games, even though he was now an admiral and running a fleet.

 By the time Max was seventeen, he had already applied to Starfleet Academy.
 Completing his entrance exam on Kovar, he decided he would honour his birth parents and adoptive parents by following in their footsteps.
 Leaving Deep Space 19 was a challenge for him as it had become his home and he was part of the close community that had formed on the station.
 He was fortunate enough to start his training on Earth.

 His first year at the Academy went extremely well, he was strong in all areas of his studies and training.
-Many of his instructors and professors thought that he would either follow in Luke’s career path in becoming a pilot or Nicola’s interest with science.
+Many of his instructors and professors thought that he would either follow in Luke’s career path in becoming a pilot or Nicola’s interest in science.
 Both areas he excelled well in and had interests in them too.
-However when it came to the crunch and he had to declare what he wanted to major in, he surprised everyone and decided he wanted to become a counsellor.
+However, when it came to the crunch and he had to declare what he wanted to major in, he surprised everyone and decided he wanted to become a counsellor.

 USS Vendetta (NCC-79047)

 Being on the Vendetta, a Nebula-class ship, gave Max a wide range of people to interact with and engage with.
 He worked hard and formed strong bonds with many on the crew.
-The ship’s counsellor and chief diplomatic officer became a mentor to him.
+The ship’s counsellor and the chief diplomatic officer became a mentor to him.

 Offered the opportunity to take further training by the ship’s captain, Max agreed to attend the advanced diplomatic training.
 An intense course that he could undertake while still serving on the ship.
 He stepped up to the challenge and passed the course.